Pumpkin puree adds a rich creaminess to this Pork and Pumpkin Stew with Black Beans without adding milk or cream.

 - This stew is so simple to make.
 Don't let the long list of ingredients scare you.
 Most of them are pantry staples and all you need to do is sear the meat and toss everything together in your slow cooker.

-- This warm comforting soup with the flavors of pork and pumpkin is the perfect easy meal for chilly fall nights.
+- This warm comforting homemade soup with the flavors of pork and pumpkin is the perfect easy meal for chilly fall nights.

 Black Beans: For simplicity, I wrote this recipe using canned black beans but you could also substitute soaked and cooked dried beans.